psychobye/fuckbr/readme.md

 ---

 ### This project is licensed under GPLv3.
-See LICENSE.txt for details.
+See LICENSE.md for details.